PR-research-data-tools/RP-Matlab-Code-Green/Energy-Pipeline/README.md

 Here we provide the environement (code, and files) to run and measure the energy consumption of Matlab scripts.
-We used this pipeline for our study presenting in `Make Code Green: Evaluating Energy Optimization`.
+We used this pipeline for our study.

 ## Installation